raydiak/Math-Symbolic/README.md

 evaluating operations on constants, removing operations on identity values (and eventually other special cases like 0, inverse identity, etc).
-Also already does a very small number of rearrangements of combinations of operations, like transforming a/b/c into a\*c/b.
+Also already does a very small number of rearrangements of combinations of operations, like transforming a+-b into a-b.

-.simplify is currently always called at the end of .isolate and .evaluate, so calling it directly is only necessary if other manipulations aren't done on the expression.
-An option to disable this for performance will be added.

-This method is another candidate for the network-searching discussed above under .isolate(), or at least more extensive use of the properties of the operations, instead of hard-coded patterns of reduction.
+.simplify is sometimes called after certain manipulations like .isolate and .poly which might otherwise leave messy expressions e.g. operations with identity values and awkward forms of negation and inversion.
+It is also called at the end of the command line tool for output of the final result.

 #### .poly(Str $var?)